U.S. airlines face deadline to apply for federal payroll grants

 Passenger airlines are weathering a dramatic drop in travel demand, while cargo carriers are suffering from disruption to global supply chains and high-margin business-to-business demand, even as ground-package delivery services increase.

 The U.S. Treasury set the Friday deadline for the airline sector to receive funds as soon as possible.
-In their applications the airlines must propose financial instruments such as warrants or equity options to compensate taxpayers for the money.
+In their applications, the airlines must propose financial instruments such as warrants or equity options to compensate taxpayers for the money.

+In exchange for the grants, companies must agree to keep their workforce until Sept.
+30.

 Many Democrats and airline labor unions have pushed back on Treasury’s demand for equity or warrants in return for the grants, arguing that the condition could dissuade airlines from taking money that is meant to protect workers.